cmroughan/escr-yaltai/README.md

 conda env create -f environment.yml
 ```

+Then, to receive emails when the segmentation recognition is complete, go into `src/run.py` and edit line 62 to input your email address.

 ## Running the code

 Download an **ALTO XML** export from eScriptorium **with images** included.
 Upload this .zip file to the `1_UPLOAD/` directory.
 Then run the below commands.